-From home inspections to radon testing, Chiefs Inspection Services has you covered.
-We offer buyer’s/seller’s home inspections, new home inspections, and year warranty inspections as well.
+Chiefs Inspection Services has you covered.
+We offer buyer’s/seller’s home inspections, new home inspections, and 1 year warranty inspections as well.

-As InterNACHI members, Chiefs Inspection Services must adhere to their Standards of Practice.
+As InterNACHI members, Chiefs Inspections Services must adhere to their Standards of Practice.
 Read through our inspection coverage areas below.
 For questions and more information, be sure to contact us today.

 Grading, drainage, siding and trim, sidewalks, driveways, doors, windows, lights, facia and soffits are all covered at the beginning of the inspection process